SSE4

 SSE4 (Streaming SIMD Extensions 4) is a SIMD CPU instruction set used in the Intel Core microarchitecture and AMD K10 (K8L).
 It was announced on September 27, 2006, at the Fall 2006 Intel Developer Forum, with vague details in a white paper; more precise details of 47 instructions became available at the Spring 2007 Intel Developer Forum in Beijing, in the presentation.
-SSE4 is fully compatible with software written for previous generations of Intel 64 and IA-32 architecture microprocessors.
+SSE4 extended the SSE3 instruction set which was released in early 2004.
+All software using previous Intel SIMD instructions (ex.
+SSE3) are compatible with modern microprocessors supporting SSE4 instructions.
 All existing software continues to run correctly without modification on microprocessors that incorporate SSE4, as well as in the presence of existing and new applications that incorporate SSE4.

+Like other previous generation CPU SIMD instruction sets, SSE4 supports up to 16 registers, each 128-bits wide which can load four 32-bit integers, four 32-bit single precision floating point numbers, or two 64-bit double precision floating point numbers.
+SIMD operations, such as vector element-wise addition/multiplication and vector scalar addition/multiplication, process multiple bytes of data in a single CPU instruction.
+The parallel operation packs noticeable increases in performance.
+SSE4.2 introduced new SIMD string operations, including an instruction to compare two string fragments of up to 16 bytes each.
+SSE4.2 is a subset of SSE4 and it was released a few years after the initial release of SSE4.

 SSE4 subsets

 Intel SSE4 consists of 54 instructions.
 A subset consisting of 47 instructions, referred to as SSE4.1 in some Intel documentation, is available in Penryn.
-Additionally, SSE4.2, a second subset consisting of the 7 remaining instructions, is first available in Nehalem-based Core i7.
+Additionally, SSE4.2, a second subset consisting of the seven remaining instructions, is first available in Nehalem-based Core i7.
 Intel credits feedback from developers as playing an important role in the development of the instruction set.

-Starting with Barcelona-based processors, AMD introduced the SSE4a instruction set, which has 4 SSE4 instructions and 4 new SSE instructions.
+Starting with Barcelona-based processors, AMD introduced the SSE4a instruction set, which has four SSE4 instructions and four new SSE instructions.
 These instructions are not found in Intel's processors supporting SSE4.1 and AMD processors only started supporting Intel's SSE4.1 and SSE4.2 (the full SSE4 instruction set) in the Bulldozer-based FX processors.
 With SSE4a the misaligned SSE feature was also introduced which meant unaligned load instructions were as fast as aligned versions on aligned addresses.
 It also allowed disabling the alignment check on non-load SSE operations accessing memory.
 Intel later introduced similar speed improvements to unaligned SSE in their Nehalem processors, but did not introduce misaligned access by non-load SSE instructions until AVX.